prasanthpotturi/ApiLabsDemo/Labs/Lab 10 Shared Flows/README.md

 # Summary

-This lab we have develope and tested shared flow by decoupling the security flow policies from the proxy flow.
-Also a shared flow can be developed and managed by a team responsible for broad company policies, then consumed in proxies by line-of-business teams building more specialized apps.
+In this lab we have built and tested shared flow by decoupling the security policies from the APi proxy.
+A shared flow can be developed and managed by a team responsible for broad company policies, then consumed in proxies by line-of-business teams building more specialized apps.

 # References